A review of Alton Brown’s Cacio e Pepe recipe from Good Eats Reloaded.

 The pepper Alton calls for though is pretty intense.
 The dish was super spicy.
 With a name like Cacio e Pepe it should be spicy, but I think a lot of people would be turned off with the amount of pepper used.
 It was too overwhelming for my wife.

 What I recommend is staring with half the pepper he calls for, and see how you like it.
 In the recipe that I re-wrote below you will find me saying to use 1 tablespoon of pepper. he calls for 2, plus another 3/4 teaspoon when served.

-As I mentioned I made mine with red peppercorns, but I expect most people to turn to the easy to find black peppercorns.
-You could also experiment with using white peppercorns, that have less of a bite.
+As I mentioned I made mine with all sorts of different peppercorns, but I expect most people to turn to the easy to find black peppercorns.

 What I don’t want you to ever do is used pre-ground black pepper.
 Just don’t do it.
 You will be missing the key flavor that makes this dish if you do that.